slowjams/Distributed-Tracing-in-.NET/Demystifying Tracing.md

 ## Resource

-In OpenTelemetry .NET, a **Resource** is a set of key-value attributes that describe the entity for which telemetry is collected.
+In OpenTelemetry .NET, a **Resource** is the immutable representation of the entity producing the telemetry.
+It is a set of key-value attributes that describe the entity for which telemetry is collected.
 Resources provide context about the application or service, such as its name, version, environment, and other identifying information.

 ### Key Points